kubernetes/kubernetes/docs/design/aws_under_the_hood.md

-If attempting this configuration manually, I highly recommend following along with the kube-up script, and being sure to tag everything with a `KubernetesCluster`=`<clusterid>` tag.
+If attempting this configuration manually, I highly recommend following along with the kube-up script, and being sure to tag everything with a tag with name `KubernetesCluster` and value set to a unique cluster-id.
 Also, passing the right configuration options to Salt when not using the script is tricky: the plan here is to simplify this by having Kubernetes take on more node configuration, and even potentially remove Salt altogether.

 ### Manual infrastructure creation

-While this work is not yet complete, advanced users might choose to manually certain AWS objects while still making use of the kube-up script (to configure Salt, for example).
+While this work is not yet complete, advanced users might choose to manually create certain AWS objects while still making use of the kube-up script (to configure Salt, for example).
 These objects can currently be manually created:

 * Set the `AWS_S3_BUCKET` environment variable to use an existing S3 bucket.